-\POLS 2220 International Politics.
+\POLS 2220 International Politics: States in the Global System.
 (3)

 An introduction to the interaction of nation-states in the global system.
 Topics considered include war and power, economic and social interdependence, and problems specifically associated with developing nations.

 or Seminar on Ecological Sustainability and Policy.
 (3)